Interaction Decompositions for Tensor Network Regression: Introduction

 The purpose of this work is to quantitatively assess how well tensor network models are able to utilize the exponential feature space induced by their tensor-product transformations.
-We will focus specifically on models which are built upon the $[1,\ x]$ featurization from Novikov et al., since this will allows us to easily interpret different regions of the transformed space in terms of interactions between the original features.
-To this end, we introduce the \textit{interaction decomposition} of a tensor network model, which casts the regression output as the sum of terms which each contain all feature products of a fixed degree (e.g. all regressors of degree three, which take the form $x_1x_2x_3$).
+We shall focus specifically on models which are built upon the $[1,\ x]$ featurization from Novikov et al.~\cite{Novikov_Trofimov_Oseledets_2016}, since this allows us to easily interpret different regions of the transformed space in terms of \textit{interactions} (products) between the original features.
+To this end, we introduce the \textit{interaction decomposition} of a tensor network model, which casts the regression output as the sum of terms which each contain all feature products of a fixed \textit{degree}.
+Here the degree of an interaction is defined as the number of features that are multiplied together, such that, e.g., interactions of degree three take the form $x_1x_2x_3$.
 By applying this decomposition to tensor network models that were trained on a given machine learning task, we can determine the importance of each interaction degree to the final output of the model.
 Furthermore, by implementing new models that regress on only a subset of degrees, we can assess whether the tensor network models are under-utilizing those interactions.